proudlyserving/proudlyserving.github.io/_posts/2022-04-15-new-proudly-serving-chapter-remember-why-you-do-this.md

 ---
 title: "New Proudly Serving chapter: Remember why you do this"
-description: Remember why you do this is now published in Proudly Serving.
+description: "'Remember why you do this' by Marlena Medford is now published in Proudly Serving."
 date: 2022-04-15
 author: Proudly Serving
 icon: fa-solid fa-rocket